techborder/wp/wp-content/themes/spasalon/readme.txt

 Do you enjoy this theme?
 Send your ideas - issues - on the theme forms .
 Thank you!

 ============================Change Log================================
+@ Version: 1.3.6
+1.Small Fix for sub-menus in Nav_walker Class.
+@ Version: 1.3.5
+1.Add new theme option for webriti themes.
+2.Add new tab for subscriber in theme option panel.

 @ Version: 1.3.4
-1.Call us on  Text Setting in option panel.
+1.Call On US Text Setting in OP.
 @ Version: 1.3.3
 1. Add new feature merge new option data and existing option data.